-This program will be taught four days per week for a total of forty-four point six (44.6) quarter credit hours in a period of thirty-six (36) weeks.
+This program will be taught five days per week for a total of forty-four point six (44.6) quarter credit hours in a period of thirty-six (36) weeks.
+Classes are split into six-week modules.
+Every module, students will be required to spend 6 hours on campus for lab practice.